ratulb/mojo_programming/docs/index.md

 🟢 [ Count 1s](num_ones.md) ➔ Count the number of set bits (Hamming weight) in the binary representation of a positive integer n.
 🟢 [ Test Function](test_example.md) ➔ A simple test to add two numbers. in the binary representation of a positive integer n.
 🟢 [ Test Function](test_example.md) ➔ A simple test to add two numbers. ➔ A simple test to add two numbers. in the binary representation of a positive integer n.
+🟢 [ Test Function](test_example.md) ➔ A simple test to add two numbers. ➔ A simple test to add two numbers. ➔ A simple test to add two numbers. in the binary representation of a positive integer n.